Executive Summary

 The platform ingests system logs from Baseband Units (BBUs), RRHs, and Operations Support Systems (OSS) in real time.
-A coordinated suite of specialized AI agents, powered by the Qwen3-235B reasoning model, continuously detects anomalies, determines root causes, and initiates remediation, replacing multi-hour manual troubleshooting cycles with sub-two-minute automated resolution.
+A coordinated suite of specialized AI agents, powered by the Qwen3-235B reasoning model, continuously detects anomalies, determines root causes, and initiates remediation, replacing multi-hour manual troubleshooting cycles with automated resolution typically completing in two to eight minutes under concurrent load, and in under 90 seconds for isolated incidents.

 Key Results at a Glance